lucanevess87/fute-api/README.md

 # NODE API TEMPLATE

-1. Install all the dependencies at package.json by running "yarn" or "npm"
+1. Install all the dependencies at package.json by running "yarn"

 2. Create a ".env" file and copy and paste this: